Frawardin Yasht

-The Frawardin Yasht is the thirteenth Yasht of the 21 Yasht collection and is dedicated to the veneration of the Fravashi.
-It belongs to the so called Great Yashts and, with 158 stanzas, it is the longest in the collection.
+The Frawardin Yasht is a Zoroastrian hymn, called yasht, dedicated to the veneration of the fravashis.
+It is the thirteenth yasht of the 21 Yashts and belongs to the so-called Great Yashts.
+With 158 stanzas, it is the longest in the collection.

 History

 The Frawardin Yasht is assumed to be the product of a fluid oral tradition, during which different parts may have been recomposed, revised and added over a long period of time.
-Some material, like the concept of the Fravashis itself is very old and may possibly reflect pre-Zoroastrian concepts and ideas, whereas others may be much younger.
+Some material, like the concept of the fravashis itself is very old and may possibly reflect pre-Zoroastrian concepts and ideas, whereas others may be much younger.
 The language of the Frawardin Yasht is Young Avestan, an Old Iranian language.
 This means that the fluid oral tradition must have stopped already during the Old Iranian period and the text was transmitted in fixed form afterward.

 The written transmission of the Frawardin Yasht began jointly with the other Avestan texts during the Sasanian period.
-Like most other Yashts, the Frawardin Yasht is considered to have been part of the, now lost, Bagan yasht, one of the volumes of the Sasanian Avesta, created during that time.
-As such, it may have once been part of a High Liturgy called Bagan Yasn.
-Today, the text is still regularly used during funerals.
+Like most other yashts, the Frawardin Yasht is considered to have been part of the, now lost, Bagan yasht, one of the volumes of the Sasanian Avesta, created during that time.

 Meter

-Like with the other Yashts, the meter of the Frawardin Yasht is a question of an ongoing debate.
+Like with the other yashts, the meter of the Frawardin Yasht is a question of an ongoing debate.
 While a substantial number of lines are octosyllabic, there are many hypo- and hyper-syllabic lines for which no universally-accepted solution has yet been found.
 Henning proposed that instead of syllable count, the meter consisted of a stress count as was common in some Middle Iranian poetic traditions.
-However, this has been critized on the basis of a statistical comparison of the Frawardin Yasht with poetry from Middle Persian and Parthian, showing that octosyllabic lines are substantially more common in the Frawardin Yasht.
+However, this has been criticized on the basis of a statistical comparison of the Frawardin Yasht with poetry from Middle Persian and Parthian, showing that octosyllabic lines are substantially more common in the Frawardin Yasht.

 Content

 The Frawardin Yasht is generally divided into two distinct parts.
-The first part (stanzas 1-94) describe and praise the Fravashis in general.
-The second part (stanzas 95-158) consists of long list where the Fravashies of individual persons associated with the Zoroastrian faith are praised.
+The first part (stanzas 1-94) describes and praises the fravashis in general.
+The second part (stanzas 95–158) consists of long lists where the fravashis of individual persons associated with the Zoroastrian faith are praised.

 Part 1 - Stanzas 1-94

-The first part is devoted to the Fravashis in general.
+The first part is devoted to the fravashis in general.
 These verses are, consequently, the major source of knowledge on how the early Iranians conceived of these supernatural beings.
-In general, they are described in way which integrates them into the framework of Zoroastrianisn, in particular, the primacy of Ahura Mazda and a strong dichotomy between good and evil.
-Some verses, however, are perceived as being in conflict with orthodox Zoroastrian teachings, which has been interpreted as being caused by their pre-Zoroastrian origin.
+In general, they are described in a way which integrates them into the framework of Zoroastrianism, in particular, the primacy of Ahura Mazda and a strong dichotomy between good and evil.
+Some verses, however, are perceived as being in conflict with orthodox Zoroastrian teachings.
+This has been interpreted as being caused by their pre-Zoroastrian origin.